The Rush Limbaugh program, the Excellence in Broadcasting Network.

 I want to hear it.

-Well, it it's it's like this.
+Well, it's like this.

-I think our president has the wisdom to keep that information quiet and use it as a foreign policy bargaining chip, if you, if you will, rather than a I told you so or got you in a domestic, you know, uh political situation.
+The foreign policy implications of that information, if it were, say, for example, a member of the UN or UN Security Council nation, and it was after 91, given the sanctions put on Saddam, I think our president has the wisdom to keep that information quiet and use it as a foreign policy bargaining chip, if you will, rather than a, I told you so or got you in a domestic political situation.

 What do you think?

-Those are three members of the U.N.
-Security Council.
+Those are three members of the UN Security Council.

-There's Security Council members and so forth.
+They're Security Council members and so forth.

-I don't know if it's helping us too much with the Russians, but your scenario it makes sense as far as it goes, and I appreciate your phone call.
+I don't know if it's helping us too much with the Russians, but your scenario, it makes sense as far as it goes.

 We'll be right back.